AndrewDzzz/Awesome-LLMAgent4Cyberattack/README.md

-# Awesome-LLM4CyberAttack
+# Awesome-LLMAgent4Cyberattack

 ## 🌈 Introduction
-Large Language Models (LLMs) have demonstrated strong capabilities in language understanding and generation, enabling a wide range of applications.
-However, these same capabilities also introduce security risks, as LLMs can be repurposed as Cyber Attack Assistants.
-By providing guidance, generating malicious content, or automating technical tasks, LLMs may lower the barrier to conducting cyber attacks.
-Despite growing concerns, the offensive use of LLMs in cybersecurity remains insufficiently studied.
-This work investigates the role of LLMs in supporting cyber attack activities and the associated risks.

-We seek to address three key questions:
-- RQ1: How to construct cyberattack-oriented domain LLMs
-- RQ2: What are the potential applications of LLMs in cyberattack?
+Large Language Model (LLM) agents extend conventional LLMs by enabling planning, tool use, and multi-step decision making.
+While LLM agents have shown promise in automation and cybersecurity defense, they also introduce new security risks when repurposed for offensive purposes.
+By coordinating tools, reasoning over intermediate results, and autonomously executing tasks, LLM agents can act as cyber attack assistants, potentially lowering the barrier to conducting complex cyber attacks.

+Recent research indicates that LLM agents can support multiple stages of the cyber attack lifecycle, such as reconnaissance, social engineering, exploit reasoning, and attack orchestration.
+However, studies on LLM agent–enabled cyber attacks remain scattered across different communities, lacking a systematic overview of how such agents are constructed, applied, and evaluated from an offensive security perspective.

+This repository aims to organize existing research on LLM agents for cyber attacks, with a focus on the following research questions:

+RQ1: How can LLM agents be constructed or adapted for cyber attack–oriented tasks?

+RQ2: What cyber attack activities can be enabled or enhanced by LLM agents?

-- RQ3: What are the existing challenges and further research directions about the application of LLMs in cyberattack?
+RQ3: What challenges, risks, and open research directions arise from LLM agent–based cyber attacks?

 #### LLM Assisted Attack